 The East End has a long tradition of immigration.
 Located close to London’s docklands, it welcomed Huguenots and Irish immigrants and, after them, Jews.
 Today, its population is mainly made up of immigrants from India, Pakistan, and Bangladesh.
 This evolution ins amusingly embodied in the history of the gloomy building on the corner of Fournier Street and Brick Lane: originally a Huguenot church, it later became a synagogue and is now a mosque.
 Before World War II, some 100000 Jews lived here.
 There are now only 6000.
 To get an idea of the old days, read Israel Zangwill (1864-1926), called the “Jewish Dickens”.
 Zangwill paints a highly enjoyable and marvelously vivid picture of Jewish daily life here during the late nineteenth and early twentieth centuries.

-The synagogue on Princelet Street is a real treasure, Built in 1870 on the foundation of an old Huguenot house dating from 1709, it is well worth a visit.
-Be sure to phone to make sure that it is open.
-The same goes for the Dutch Synagogue on Sandy’s Row, installed in a Huguenot chapel of 1766.
+The synagogue on Princelet Street is a real treasure, Built in 1870 on the foundation of an old Huguenot house dating from 1709.
+It was closed in 2020.
+In the area still, you’ll find the Dutch Synagogue on Sandy’s Row, installed in a Huguenot chapel of 1766.

 Promenades in the West End’s quarters and gardens

 The West End of London also has plenty to satisfy visitors’ curiosity.
 The history of British Zionism reminds us that Chaim Weitzman and other Zionists used to meet at 17 Piccadilly, which is also where Lord Rothschild received Lord Balfour’s famous letter on 2 November 1917.
 Hyde Park has a small garden laid out in 1983 in memory of the Shoah.